 SJ11: Controls power to the FT232RL USB chip.
 Default position is ON.
 Cut this trace if you do not want to use the USB port for programming.

 SJ12: Only on board v0.5 and later, this jumper allows you to easily connect the onboard 1M-ohm pullup resistor to D10.
 Default position is OFF.
 Add a solder bridge if you want to connect D10 to the onboard pullup resistor.
 This is handy for using D10 as a hardware interrupt.
 DO NOT use this jumper if you have modified SJ1 to use D10 as the RTC interrupt.
 Also, DO NOT use this jumper if you are using D10 for any other type of input besides something that needs the pullup.

 SJ13: Only on board v0.5b and later, this jumper allows you to select the power source for the Bee socket’s Vcc pin (Bee pin 1).
 The default setting is that Bee is powered by the Mayfly’s main 3.3v Vcc supply.
 By cutting the SJ13 trace and soldering the middle pad to the LiPo setting, you can connect the Bee Vcc pin directly to the Mayfly’s LiPo battery input.

 On the front of the board, there are 4 small 3-pin headers next to the Grove connectors.
 These headers allow you to select what voltage signal goes on the V line of the Grove connector.

 The 2 Grove connectors labeled “I2C” and “D4-5” can be powered by either 3.3v constantly or the switchable 3.3v signal (controlled by D22).

-An extra jumper is included in the box with each Mayfly board just in case one gets lost.
-They are 2.0mm pitch jumpers, so a standard 0.1-inch jumper will not fit securely.
+These are 2.0mm pitch jumpers, so a standard 0.1-inch jumper will not fit securely.